Multivariate homogeneity of groups dispersions (variances)

 The results of the analysis can be visualised using the plot

-methods.
+and boxplot methods.
 The distances of points to all centroids

-) can be found with function centredist
+(group) can be found with function betadistances.

 One additional use of these functions is in assessing beta diversity